webix-hub/docs/data/desktop/treemap.md

 Setting header
 ----------------

-You can specify the displaying of branches' names in the header of the treemap.
-The header is set using the headerTemplate property of the component configuration.
+You can specify the displaying of branches' titles in the header of the treemap.
+The titles are set using the api/ui.treemap_headertemplate_config.md property in the component's configuration:

 ~~~js
 webix.ui({